 3. But the separation occurred only in our minds; in reality it never happened.

 Yet we have no power to change reality, for reality cannot change.
 Thus, the separation did not really happen; it happened only in our minds.
 It was a strictly psychological event.
 We did not really separate; we merely dissociated.
-In the midst of Heaven our minds went insane, spiralling inward into their own private fantasy worlds.
+In the midst of Heaven our minds went insane, spiraling inward into their own private fantasy worlds.
 We fell asleep and began dreaming of an identity we did not have in a world that could never be.
-Thus, our personal "identity," the physical world, and all things limited, lacking, partial and painful are illusions, empty of any real substance.
+Thus, our personal “identity,” the physical world, and all things limited, lacking, partial and painful are illusions, empty of any real substance.
 Throughout all time we have remained at home in God, exactly as we always were: pure, perfect, innocent and at one with all that is.

 4. Yet we believed we had really done it.
 We thought we had thrown our happiness away forever.

 We believed we had actually separated.
 As a result we thought we had cut ourselves off from God’s Love and were now bereft of His goodness, companionship, wholeness and safety.
 We thought we had sinned against God, had made ourselves unspeakably guilty and deserving of eternal punishment.
 We thought we had made God’s Son into a devil.
 Loneliness, guilt and fear became the cornerstones of our existence.
 Thus, our attack on God was really an attack on ourselves, on our own state of mind.
 It was the sole cause of all our suffering.